saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-2/README.md

 ---

-## 7. Flip-Flops
+## 7. Flip-Flop Fundamentals

-A flip-flop is a sequential storage element used to store one bit of information.
+A flip-flop is a basic sequential element that stores a single bit and updates its output according to the clock and control signals.

 Typical signals include: